Nerogar/OneTrainer/docs/CaptioningAndMasking.md

 captions, press the "Create Captions" button.
 When you use this for the first time, it has to download the model.
 Depending on the model you chose, this can take a while.

-"Prefix" will be added at the start of the caption.
-"Postfix" will be added at the end of the caption.

 ### Manual masking

 Check the "Enable Mask Editing" checkbox at the top.
 Now you can draw a mask onto the image.
 Left click adds to the